intel/ai-reference-models/models_v2/pytorch/torchrec_dlrm/inference/cpu/CONTAINER.md

 ## Datasets and Pre-Trained Model

-Refer to instructions [here](README.md#datasets) and [here](README.md#pre-trained-checkpoint) to download datasets and pre-trained model respectively.
+Refer to instructions for [datasets](README.md#datasets) and [pre-trained-checkpoints](README.md#pre-trained-checkpoint) to download datasets and pre-trained model respectively.
 These two inputs are required only when testing accuracy and not required for performance calculations.

 ## Docker Run
 (Optional) Export related proxy into docker environment.